frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

   QR code requires permission to access the camera
 - Virtual Smart Card :ref:`installed on the host computer<vicc_install>` for using the remote interface

-For emulating a contact-less smart card with a desktop or notebook, have a look at :ref:`pcsc-relay`.

 Please note that the currently emulated applets are verifying the PIN by transmitting it without any protection between card and terminal.
 You may want